quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### On Timeout

 QUIC uses one loss recovery timer, which when set, can be in one of several modes.
-When the timer fires, the mode determines the action to be performed.
+When the timer expires, the mode determines the action to be performed.

 Pseudocode for OnLossDetectionTimeout follows: